 Redirect Their Question or ‘Bridge’ to Another Topic

 Get in touch with your inner politician and simply interpret their question as an invitation to discuss a somewhat-related topic that you want to talk about.
-Also called ‘bridging’, the technique is frequently used by political candidates to reframe an uncomfortable issue and keep control of the direction.
+Also called ‘bridging’, the technique is frequently used by political candidates to reframe an uncomfortable issue and keep control of the conversation.

 Boss: So what diet are you on this week?